m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 }
 ```

-<small>(In real life I would probably make a parameterized trait like `GetComponent<T>` and use it to make systems generic,
+<small>(In real life I would probably implement these getters as traits
-but that's not relevant to the example)
+and use them to make my code generic to the concrete object type, but that's not relevant to the example)
 </small>

 There's a good chance something like this is already flexible enough to support your entire game without much trouble.
 Check out [this post by Mason Remaley][way-of-rhea] for a more detailed description of such a system, as implemented in the game Way of Rhea.
 This approach is dead simple and has some genuine advantages over other systems (simplicity in itself is a big one!),
-but also some notable problems, both of which will be touched upon later.
+but also some notable inefficiencies.
+We'll talk about them later when comparing back to this.

 # Attempt 1: Generic ECS